 To conduct the MSA, 6 underwriters (appraisers) evaluated the 10 loan applications 2 times each.
 To create a template in which to record the data, click the “Measurement System Analysis” button in SuperEasyStats and fill in the fields as shown:

-A data sheet will be generated, and you can fill in the names of the appraisers, the “true assessments” for each application (which the appraisers should not) and the actual assessments.
+A data sheet will be generated, and you can fill in the names of the appraisers, the “true assessments” for each application (which the appraisers should not know while they are evaluating the loan applications) and, eventually, the actual assessments of the appraisers.
 Accepted loans were logged as a “P” (pass).
 Rejected loans were logged as an “F” (fail).
 The filled in data sheet is shown here:

-After collecting the data, clicking the “Measurement System Analysis” button againwill generate the following MSA report.
+After collecting and filling in the data, clicking the “Measurement System Analysis” button again will generate the following MSA report.

 Commonly used industry guidelines used to assess measurements systems are shown here.
 Of course, each specific situation might have different requirements, so you may need to adjust these guidelines to fit your specific circumstance.